FreeCAD/FreeCAD-documentation/wiki/PartDesign_Updates.md

     1. The tests can be designed to reproduce already reported bugs and then be used as a way to debug and verify the solution.
     2. All newly introduced or updated functionality should be tested with a unit test
 3. Enhance the tools functionality and improve the workflow.
-    1. Enhancement: For example the new Pipe tool needs more features and robustness, Pad/Pocket can be enhanced with more functionality, etc. It is part of the students task to identify areas for improvement and introduce the code
+    1. Enhancement   * For example the new Pipe tool needs more features and robustness, Pad/Pocket can be enhanced with more functionality, etc. It is part of the students task to identify areas for improvement and introduce the code
-    2. Workflow updates: The Attachment editor currently works well but has UI / workflow issues.
+    2. Workflow updates   * The Attachment editor currently works well but has UI / workflow issues.
 The student can propose a new way of handling attachments in the GUI and introduce the code.
-    3. New tools: There are a few tools missing that may be handy for the workflow, for example a splitting tool (Split faces by sketch).
+    3. New tools   * There are a few tools missing that may be handy for the workflow, for example a splitting tool (Split faces by sketch).
 The studend can propose tools and introduce code.

 ## Expected Outcome